-The Decision Points Theater places visitors in presidential shoes to consider various options to the issues President George W. Bush faced.
+The Decision Points Theater places visitors in presidential shoes to consider various options to the issues President George W. Bush faced during his Administration.
 The time-lapse scenarios include declaring war on Iraq, Hurricane Katrina, the troop surge in Iraq, and America's financial upheaval.

-- Freedom Hall - Stare in wonder at the one-of-a-kind, massive 20-foot-tall, 360-degree LED screen showing high-definition multimedia clips blending art, history, and entertainment.
+- Freedom Hall - Enjoy this one-of-a-kind, massive 20-foot-tall, 360-degree LED screen showing high-definition multimedia clips blending art, history, and entertainment.

 The Library and Museum hosts Special Exhibits and various events throughout the year.
-The annual holiday exhibit, recreating Bush Family Christmases in the White House, has become a Dallas tradition.
+The annual holiday exhibit, recreating Bush Family Christmases in the White House, has become a North Texas tradition.

 When a President accepts a gift from a foreign Head of State, it becomes the property of the American people, as the President works on our behalf.
 The President may choose to retain some gifts at the end of the term.
 For gifts from foreign Heads of State, the President must purchase the gift at the appraised value if he chooses to keep it.
 For domestic gifts or gifts from foreign private citizens under a set dollar amount (currently $335), the President may keep them as they choose.
 For domestic gifts or gifts from foreign private citizens over the set amount, the President must declare them on their taxes if they choose to keep them.
 If the President does not formally indicate their intent to keep, purchase or declare the gifts, they are automatically transferred to the National Archives.